foxitsoftware/cordova-plugin-foxitpdf/demo/README.md

 cordova plugin add cordova-plugin-file
 ```

 ### Unzip Foxit PDF SDK for iOS and copy libs folder into the component ios folder.
-(Please use Foxit PDF SDK for iOS 6.3 )
+(The latest version is 7.0 )

 ### Open demoApp/platforms/ios/demoApp.xcworkspace